-The Five Jump Focus Classifications
+The Five Jump Movement Focus Classifications

-Classifying Individuals by Movement Signature
+Classifying Individuals by Jump Signature

 When trying to understand what each variable means, it makes sense to talk about them in isolation.
 What is Load?
 What does it mean when it's high or low?
 What are some common characteristics?
 What does that imply for injury risk?
 What are the ways that we can influence Load?
 These concepts are introduced and explained in the article Load, Explode, and Drive.
 But the truth is, these variables and qualities aren't expressed in isolation.
-The combination of all of these variables make up The Movement Signature™ - and this is what most accurately represents movement qualities.
+The combination of all of these variables makes up Jump Signature - and this is what most intuitively represents different movement qualities.

-In the example below both individuals' lowest variable is Drive, and both have a Drive of 40.
+In the example below, both individuals' lowest variable is Drive, and both have a Drive of 40.

 So, we probably need to classify individuals further than a shared weakest variable.